-The less-populous mountain cottontail is found throughout the western half of the US, as is the desert cottontail, which can be found as far south as Mexico.
+The less-populous mountain cottontail is found throughout the western half of the US, as is the desert cottontail, which has a range that extends as far south as Mexico.

 Cottontail rabbits thrive in highly vegetated or agricultural areas with plenty of grass and plants for grazing and protection.
-Cottontails find shelter within brushpiles and other naturally-occuring cover - in extreme weather they will occupy abandoned burrows dug by other animals.
+Cottontails find shelter within brush piles and other naturally occurring cover, and in extreme weather they will occupy abandoned burrows dug by other animals.

 Rabbits are herbivores that favor green plants like grasses, clover and cabbage.
-However rabbits are adaptable, and their diet adjusts to the change of seasons and their habitat.
+However, rabbits are adaptable, and their diets adjust to the change of seasons and to their habitat.
 For example, from spring to fall, rabbits dine on grass, vegetables, fruits and flowers.
 In the winter they resort to woody plants, twigs and bark for nutrition.